 The leading examples here are Apple, Google and Amazon.
 Widely admired for constantly transforming and optimising their interfaces, their brands, their products.
 Their experience, both internally for staff and externally for customers, is led by design and is always changing.
 It’s woven into the very fabric of their companies.

 So whilst it’s nice to have the aspiration to change a company.
 How do you begin?
 How do you change mentality and process?
 How do you put design first, when enterprise software is the go to?

 Some of the important qualities and principles that our successful clients share are:

-Openness To be successful you will need to be open to change.
+To be successful you will need to be open to change.
 Change to direction, understanding, process and behaviour.
 It will be challenging, but it will be worth it.
 An open mind is essential.

-Human first design Adopt the customer stance.
+Adopt the customer stance.
 Putting the user first is often an alien concept to companies that have been used to build first, listen second.
 If you can answer and address the users needs and problems, your project has a greater chance of success.

-Flexibility Moving businesses away from waterfall processes - UX and product development teams need to work Agile.
+Moving businesses away from waterfall processes - UX and product development teams need to work Agile.
 It is the way you create successful software.
 Don’t make your supplier adhere to your process.
 Think differently.